Algorithm Configuration for Structured Pfaffian Settings: Pfaffian piecewise structure for data-driven statistical learning

-\end{theorem} \begin{remark} {The details of the differences between our refined Pfaffian piece-wise structure and the piece-wise structure by Balcan et al. \cite{balcan2021much} can be found in Appendix \ref{apx:detailed-comparison-stoc21-ours}.
-In short, compared to the framework by Balcan et al. \cite{balcan2021much}, our framework offers: (1) an improved upper bound on the pseudo-dimension by a logarithmic factor (\autoref{thm-apx:using-stoc}), and (2) a more straightforward method for problems admitting a Pfaffian piece-wise structure, without invoking dual piece and boundary function classes, which are non-trivial to analyze.
-This might lead to loose bounds (see \cite{balcan2020learning}, Lemma 7, or \cite{bartlett2022generalization}, Appendix E.3).} \end{remark}
+\begin{remark} The details of the differences between our refined Pfaffian piecewise structure and the piecewise structure by \citet{balcan2021much} can be found in Appendix \ref{apx:detailed-comparison-stoc21-ours}.
+In short, compared to the framework by \citet{balcan2021much}, our framework offers: (1) an improved upper bound on the pseudo-dimension by a logarithmic factor (\autoref{thm-apx:using-stoc}) { compared to naively applying \citep{balcan2021much}}, and (2) a more concrete method for problems admitting a Pfaffian piecewise structure, without invoking dual piece and boundary function classes, which are non-trivial to analyze.
+This might lead to loose bounds {(see e.g. \citet{balcan2020learning}, Lemma 7, and \citet{bartlett2022generalization}, Appendix E.3)}. \end{remark}